Frequently Asked Questions

 Who founded HEED?

 HEED was founded by three homeschooling moms, Sue Puchferran, Liz Barber and Jeanne Campbell, with backgrounds in engineering, law and psychology.
-Together they have over 70 years of combined experience educating their children at home, as well as assisting 100's of other families.
-HEED students have been accepted at 100 different universities, received countless scholarships, and have gone on to every career imaginable.
+Together they have over 80 years of combined experience educating their children at home, as well as assisting 1000's of other families.
+HEED students have been accepted at over 100 different universities, received countless scholarships, and have gone on to every career imaginable.

 Why are families wanting to home school their students?